mfkasim1/mfkasim1.github.io/_posts/2020-03-26-COVID19-testing-province.markdown

 predict the number of cases in every provinces in Indonesia, incorporating the onset-to-death delay.
-The highest density of predicted COVID19 cases (as of 26 March 2020) are located in Jakarta (by significant amount), DI Yogyakarta, Bali, and Kepulauan Riau.
+The highest density of predicted COVID19 cases (as of 26 March 2020) are located in Jakarta (190 / 100,000 populations), DI Yogyakarta (23 / 100,000 populations),
+Kepulauan Riau (21 / 100,000 populations), and Bali (20 / 100,000 populations).
-The provinces that might have large ratio of predicted and reported cases (illustrating the fraction of unreported cases) are (outside Jawa) Bali, Kepulauan Riau, (in Jawa) Jawa Tengah, Jawa Barat, and DI Yogyakarta.
+The provinces that might have large fraction of unreported cases are (outside Jawa) Bali (1.1% detected), Kepulauan Riau (1.1% detected), (in Jawa) DI Yogyakarta (1.5% detected), Jawa Tengah (1.6% detected), and Jawa Barat (1.7% detected).

 ## Data and assumptions